 September 8 - Rev. Preston N. Williams, assistant professor of religion at Lincoln University, is named assistant to the chaplain at Penn State.
-An ordained minister in the Presbyterian Church, Rev. Williams was the second professional staff members at the university.
+An ordained minister in the

+Presbyterian Church, Rev. Williams was the second Negro professional staff members at the university.
 He was eventually named assistant chaplain and would serve as acting university chaplain from late 1959 until early 1960.
-A member of Kappa Alpha Psi fraternity, Rev. Williams was an active speaker at various university events and forums, and chaired the committee on Interreligious affairs.
+A member of Kappa Alpha Psi fraternity, Rev. Williams was an active speaker at various university events and forums and chaired the committee on Interreligious affairs.
 Rev. Williams was also very outspoken against discriminatory practices on and off campus.
 Rev. Williams left the university in 1962 when he accepted an appointment as professor at the Boston University School of Theology.
 In 1971 he became a Houghton Professor at Harvard Divinity School.
 In 1974-75, he served as acting dean of the Divinity School and then, in 1975-77, was acting and founding director of the W.E.B.
 DuBois Institute for African American Research.
 After his June 2002 retirement, Harvard recognized Williams with the establishment of the Preston N. Williams Black Alumni Award.
+In 2021, Harvard further honored Williams by renaming its remodeled Divinity School Chapel (Andover Chapel), the Preston N. Williams Chapel.

 1957 - September - Robert H. Davage joins the Penn State faculty in September of 1957 as an associate professor of psychology.
 He led the "Pyramid Program" which was started that same year.
 The pyramids were composed of freshmen, sophomores, a junior and a senior as a study group.
 The goal was for students to develop the attitudes, knowledge, and skills to enable them to pursue their academic work with greater motivation, resourcefulness and independence.
-In the fall of 1959, Davage left the university to teach at Hunter
+In the fall of 1959, Davage left the university to teach at Hunter College (NY).

-College (NY).
 (Photo from Penn State Archives)

-1958 - 126 Negro students are estimated to be enrolled at Penn State
+1958 - 126 Negro students are estimated to be enrolled at Penn State.

 March - Robert H. Davage, associate professor of psychology, conducts a survey of Negro students to determine the level and impact of racial discrimination in the State College community.
 The "Davage Report," which was issued in the fall of 1958, was sponsored by the Centre County Layman's League.
-The report outlined some major problems, especially in the areas of off-campus housing, and personal services.
-(See Appendix)
+The report outlined some major problems, especially in the areas of off-campus housing and personal services.
+(See Appendix).